CivicActions/gosecrender/README.md

 {{.Keys.project.name_short}} is a project that does {{.Keys.project.description}}
 ```

-The variables surrounded will be replaced with values from the keys JSON files.
+The variables will be replaced with values from the keys JSON files.

 #### Output